dustinpfister/blog_posts/_posts/python-standard-library-random.md

 ### 1.2 - Using the value in an expression

 So now that I have the very basic general idea out of the way when it comes to the random methods lets move on to some more examples in which I am doing something with that value.
-A majoy part of programing is working out expressions that will create values.
-These expressions can be composed of a few varaibles and some times it might be nice to pass in a random number as part of the expression.
+A major part of programing is working out expressions that will create values.
+These expressions can be composed of a few variables and some times it might be nice to pass in a random number as part of the expression.

 Say for example that I want to get a random position between between max values for x and y.
 One way is to woek out just some simple expressions to do so where there will be a value between 0 and 1 that can be thought of as a percent value of sorts.
 In the event that this percent value is zero then the result will be the min value that I want, if it is one then the result will be the max value.
 In such a case I can plug in a random number for this percent value to get a random point between these min and max values.